ProgrammingFurry/e621Virus/README.md

 This project has barely begun being made and it is a passion project I started as a way to learn programming better.
 Any modifications or comments will be taken into consideration and I wish to improve on the code.

+All licences for submodules are written in their respective github links found in .gitmodules All images are from e621 and while the program runs the links to the images are printed in the console